 - Low key family time in the evenings including time with the TV off can be calming for everyone and allows a child to feel more emotionally settled after a hectic and often noisy day at school.

 Treatment of Anxiety

-- for some children the trigger for their worsening in anxiety can be found, for others it is unclear.
+- For some children the trigger for their anxiety worsening can be found, for others it is unclear.

 - Parents are often anxious about their anxious child and need their own support network of family and friends to help manage.

 - Parenting Your Anxious Child with Mindfulness and Acceptance – A Powerful New Approach to Overcoming Fear, Panic, and Worry Using Acceptance and Commitment Therapy – Christopher McCurry